ItalSim/warwick-legend/README.md

   - Cryostat_Height
   - Without_Cupper_Tubes
   - With_Gd_Water
-  - With_NeutronModerators (options: 0: [no moderators], 1: around re-entrance tubes, 2: in turbine mode, 3: in large hollow tube mode)
+  - With_NeutronModerators (options: 0: [no moderators], 1: around re-entrance tubes, 2: in turbine mode, 3: in large hollow tube mode, 5: n-sided hollow polyhedron shield)
   - Which_Material (options: [BoratedPE], PolyEthylene, PMMA plus additional options for doped PMMA can be found in src/WLGDDetectorConstruction.cc)
 - TurbineAndTube
     - Radius